Dennison Wheelock: Carlisle Indian Band

 Wheelock drew 70,000 people to a concert at Willow Grove Park, Pennsylvania, and was awarded a gold medal and a silver cup for his brilliant conducting.

 First Inaugural Parade of Theodore Roosevelt, March 4, 1905.
 President Roosevelt waved his hat and members of the President's box rose to their feet to see the six famous Native American chiefs in full regalia on horseback, followed by the 46-piece Carlisle Indian School Band and a brigade of 350 Carlisle Cadets.

 Pratt established the Carlisle Indian School band in 1880.
 Dennison was the first American Indian bandmaster at Carlisle before being succeeded by his brother James.
 Under the leadership of Dennison Wheelock and James Wheelock, the Carlisle Indian Band earned an international reputation of musical excellence.
 The Carlisle Indian Band performed at world fairs, expositions, concert venues and at every national presidential inaugural celebration until the school closed.
 During this period, Dennison continued to create compositions outside of the band, including a symphony.

 Marriage

 Louise LaChapelle (Wheelock), a Chippewa from the White Earth Reservation in northwestern Minnesota, arrived as a student at Carlisle two years earlier than Dennison.

 They met, courted, married and had four children.
-Richard Edmund Wheelock, Paul Wheelock, Leeland Lloyd Wheelock and Louise Frances Wheelock.
+Richard Edmund Wheelock, Paul Wheelock, Leeland Lloyd Wheelock, and Louise Frances Wheelock.
 Their first two children were born in Carlisle.

 Captain Richard Henry Pratt

-Captain Pratt was Dennison's mentor and school father, and Carlisle, Pennsylvania, was Dennison's second-home.
+Captain Pratt was Dennison's mentor and school father.
+Further, Carlisle, Pennsylvania was Dennison's second home.
 Wheelock corresponded with Pratt for over 35 years and confided in each other throughout their lives.
 Wheelock had affection for Pratt, his wife and Carlisle.
 Wheelock shared Pratt's views.
 They focused upon the release of Indians from federal control, full citizenship, equal opportunity and education in public schools.
 From 1921 to 1922, Captain Pratt lobbied President Warren G. Harding to nominate Wheelock as the Commissioner of Indian Affairs.